 How Julia built a more creative and fulfilling career with our Professional Diploma in UX Design.

-She spoke to us about moving away from a senior role in marketing and brand management to pursue a career she could be truly passionate about.
+She spoke to us about moving away from a senior role in marketing and brand management to pursue a career as a UX Consultant she could be truly passionate about.

 Why did you decide to switch careers?